Where To Go If It Rains (or It’s Too Darn Hot!)

 Block Party Social, Hooksett

-Formerly, the Space Center, Block Party Social is a family entertainment center with video games, virtual reality games, rope climbing, laser tag and concessions.
-Insider tip: games are half price all day every Wednesday.
+Formerly, the Space Center, Block Party Social is a family entertainment center with video games, virtual reality games, rope climbing, laser tag, climbing calls and concessions.
+For the older kids at heart, Block Party Social also has axe throwing, cornhole, billiards and a pub menu with full bar.
+Insider’s tip: arcade games are half price all day every Wednesday and half price from 10 a.m. until noon Monday through Friday.

 Find more at blockpartysocial.com